HumanSignal/label-studio/docs/source/guide/FAQ.md

 If minification does not seem to be affecting the offset placements, complex CSS or other reasons could be the cause.

 ## Predictions aren't visible to annotators

-See [Troubleshoot pre-annotations](predictions.html#Troubleshoot-pre-annotations) to investigate possible reasons why predictions don't show up.
+When predictions don't show up, see [Troubleshoot pre-annotations](predictions.html#Troubleshoot-pre-annotations) to investigate the possible reasons.

 ## Can't label PDF data